Search and Screen, Recruitment

 - Not discriminate against any person in routine activities because of race, sex, color, religion, national origin, age, disability, veteran status, or as retaliation for having filed or assisted with a complaint in any of these matters.
 These actions include, but are not limited to compensation, benefits, promotions, transfers, social programs, separations, and separations during probationary employment.

 - Vigorously oppose harassment of any individual or group on the basis of protected status, such as race, sex, religion, disability, age, or national origin and take immediate action to correct conditions leading to harassment.

 - Consider, along with other established criteria, involvement with and support of equal employment opportunity by academic, administrative and supervisory personnel to be part of the personnel evaluation process.
 Efforts on behalf of affirmative action and equal employment opportunity are considered to be meritorious service to the university, and thus are taken into consideration in evaluating performance of employees.

-The university compliance and chief diversity officer (in the Office of Title IX, Equity and Diversity) serves as chief architect and administrator and investigator in monitoring AA/EEO programs for the university.
-Mr. Richardson reports directly to me regarding these issues and is responsible for implementing equal employment opportunity activities, reporting the effectiveness of university efforts, and recommending and developing strategies for attainment of objectives.
-I request the support and cooperation of all faculty and staff to make our AA/EEO programs work.
-I also encourage all members of the UHCL community with concerns or suggestions about these programs to consult with an appropriate faculty or staff officer, including Mr. Richardson, so that fair resolution can be achieved.
+The Chief Diversity Officer/ Title IX Coordinator (in the Office of Equity, Diversity, Inclusion/Title IX – EDIT) serves as chief architect and administrator in monitoring and operationalizing AA/EEO efforts for the university.
+David D. Brittain, Jr., Interim Chief Diversity and Inclusion Officer/Title IX Coordinator, is responsible for implementing equal employment opportunity activities, reporting the effectiveness of university efforts, and recommending and developing strategies for attainment of objectives.
+We request the support and cooperation of all faculty and staff to make our AA/EEO programs work.
+We also encourage all members of the UHCL community with concerns or suggestions about these efforts to consult with an appropriate office professional, including David D. Brittain, Jr., so that fair resolution can be achieved.